Why Pijul?

 ### Pijul for Darcs users

-Pijul is mostly a formally correct version of Darcs' theory of
+Pijul is a mostly formally-correct version of Darcs' theory of

-changes, as well as a new algorithm for merging changes.
+changes and a new algorithm for merging changes.
 Its main

 innovation compared to Darcs is to use a better data structure for its